caitlinsalt/how-to-do-stuff/git/git-guide.md

 And finally, a "content-addressed data store" sounds like a complicated idea, but really it just means a database where each entry is indexed by its content.
 When a new item of data is added, the content of the item is used to generate the name that it will be referred to by.
 "Immutable" means that data, once it's in the store, can't be edited.
 You can add new data, you can remove old data, but you can't change existing data.
 Instead, you have to add a new, edited version of the data.
 We'll go a bit more into how all this works later on, and the implications that it leads to.

 Git is a relative newcomer to version control, but it has still been around nearly 15 years&mdash;it was created in 2005 by Linus Torvalds, the original creator of the Linux operating system, as he felt very strongly that there was no open source version control software that met all the needs of the Linux kernel development team.
-It was specifically written to be fast, flexible, scalable, and to deliberately avoid things that Torvalds saw as flaws in other version control systems; all these things come some way to explaining its current popularity.
+It was specifically written to be fast, flexible, scalable, and to deliberately avoid things that Torvalds saw as flaws in other version control systems; all these reasons come some way to explaining its current popularity.
 It was written from the bottom up, with the data store created first and the version control workflow added on top.

 ## But what isn't it?